peppearme/Customer-Sopping-Behavior/README.md

 Import the cleaned CSV into your MySQL database.

-Run the SQL scripts provided (optional: link to .sql file).
+Run the SQL scripts provided .

 Power BI